#1,441 Virginia · 2026

 Boundary Signal

-Neighbors span four CDI zones.
-The 36-point drop to Hanover County marks where the Virginia distress corridor ends.
+Neighbors span five CDI score labels.
+The 41-point drop to Hanover County marks where the Virginia distress corridor ends.

 County Distress Index cluster map.
-Caroline County, Virginia and its neighbors colored by distress zone.
+Caroline County, Virginia and its neighbors colored by county distress score label.

 Wire quote — paste-ready, any angle 26 words